 ‘Healing Our Children’ is the first major project that Lucy co-founded in 2014 after four years working as a Children’s Counsellor on the Tiwi Islands.
 The following was a project proposal submitted by Lucy and was eventually funded by The Indigenous Advancement Strategy under the Department of Prime Minister and Cabinet.
-Lucy co-ordinated the initial trial of this project in 2015-2017.
+Lucy co-ordinated the initial trial of this project in 2015-2017 and presented her work at the SNAICC Conference in 2017 (watch a video of this presentation).
 An independent evaluation report can be downloaded here.
 It was subsequently refunded in 2018.

 ‘Healing Our Children’ project proposal